nemonn/dbd-hook-counter/README.md

 # dbd-hook-counter
-Glorified note taking app to keep track of hook stages in Dead by Daylight.
+Keep track of hook stages in Dead by Daylight.